The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 Frost explores the idea that everything may have a hidden purpose.
 Through human creativity, nature can achieve its fullest and most meaningful expression.

-Advanced Long Answer Questions - LAQs (Poet + Critical Linkage)
+b.
+Advanced Long Answer Questions - LAQs (Poet + Critical Linkage) of the poem “The aim was song” by Robert Frost:

 Q1.
 How does The Aim Was Song reflect Robert Frost’s poetic philosophy?